Arms seized by U.S., missiles used to attack Saudi Arabia 'of Iranian origin' -U.N.

 He said that "these items may have been transferred in a manner inconsistent" with a 2015 Security Council resolution that enshrines Tehran's deal with world powers to prevent it from developing nuclear weapons.

-Iran's mission to the United Nations in New York did not immediately respond to a request for comment on the U.N. report.
+Iran's mission to the United Nations said there were "serious flaws, inaccuracies and discrepancies" in the report.

+"Iran categorically rejects the observations contained in the Report concerning the Iranian connection to the export of weapons or their components that are used in attacks on Saudi Arabia and the Iranian origin of alleged U.S. seizures of armaments," the mission in New York said in a statement.

 Washington is pushing the 15-member council to extend an arms embargo on Iran that is due to expire in October under the nuclear deal.
 Council veto-powers Russia and China have already signaled their opposition to the move.